What Does Medicare Cover for Diabetics?Learn about how Medicare will cover costs for diabetics in 2022.

 Most Medicare Advantage Plans also include extra prescription drug coverage (Part D).

 Speak to your health insurance provider for specific details about what is and isn’t covered.
-They will also explain any extra requirements.
+They will also explain any additional requirements.

 Part D covers some prescription drugs not covered by Medicare Part B. These are typically self-administered prescription meds that you take at home.
 It is an optional health insurance plan that you pay extra for every month.